 The excavation project at Bresto seeks to answer specific and general questions regarding Eastern Mediterranean and European Prehistory:

-In 2017 the archaeologists and participants in the Bresto: Digging in the Time of Troy field school will seek together answers to the questions listed above and take part in further excavation of a large apsidal building and fortifications from the 13th–12th century BCE.There are three field school sessions (2 consecutive two-week sessions and 1 four-week session) available.
+In 2017 the archaeologists and participants in the Bresto: Digging in the Time of Troy field school will together seek answers to the questions listed above and take part in further excavation of a large apsidal building and fortifications from the 13th–12th century BCE.There are three field school sessions (2 consecutive two-week sessions and 1 four-week session) available.
 Each of them covers the following three modules: 1) fieldwork including excavation of the fortified settlement, maintaining a field journal on a daily basis, filling context sheets and labels, drawing an elevation plan/a ground plan/a cross-section, 3D positioning of finds, taking coordinates with a total station, and taking photographs at the site; 2) lectures, workshops and field training in prehistoric, Aegean, theoretical and field archaeology, finds processing and documentation and 3) excursions to: Bansko Historical Downtown and Museum on 28 July, 2017; the Pirin Mountains (UNESCO World Heritage Site) on 29 July, 2017; the Rila Monastery (UNESCO World Heritage Site) and to Blagoevgrad Historical Museum on 20 August, 2017; as well as the optional tour of the ancient Philippi (UNESCO World Heritage Site) and the Aegean coastal town of Kavala, Greece on 12-13 August, 2017.
 Field school students are considered team members (colleagues) and advanced students who show a desire to learn and excel can become co-authors.

 Session 1 is an excellent opportunity for beginners who will be introduced to the methodology and theoretical knowledge needed for engaging in an archaeological excavation of a prehistoric settlement, with an emphasis on the Eastern Mediterranean Bronze Age.
 Session 2 is ideal for participants with some (at least two weeks) field experience who will be able to develop more skills and competences regarding the field work as well as finds and samples processing; to attend a course entitled "Artifact Biographies and Cultural Encounters in the Past", and to gain new managerial skills/competences through assignment of trench-leader tasks.
 The goal of this course is to move beyond the traditional approaches to archaeological artifacts dealing mainly with questions of function, dating and style.
 Embracing the metaphor of biography, the workshops emphasize the fact that objects are not static and passive, but constantly change in meaning and social significance.